How to Get Your New York Real Estate License for Free

 - The license application fee ($65, set by NYDOS)

-These three state-set fees total $179.
-Every aspiring real estate agent in New York pays them.
+The two state-set fees total $80.
+Every aspiring real estate salesperson in New York pays them.
 They're not negotiable, and no provider — paid or free — can waive them.

-So the honest answer to "how much does it cost to get a New York real estate license for free?" is $179.
+So the honest answer to "how much does it cost to get a New York real estate license for free?" is $80 when you use a free approved proctor.
 The course itself is free.
 The state's required fees are not.

 Why the Course Can Be Free in the First Place